Independent African news, markets, culture and politics.

 Nigerian Govt sets up committee to address foreign missions’ debt

 The Federal Government of Nigeria has established a committee to address the debt profile of the country’s foreign missions.
-According to Kimiebi I. Ebienfa, spokesperson for the Ministry of Foreign Affairs, the move aims to ensure judicious utilization and prudent management of funds remitted to these missions, aligning with President Bola Ahmed Tinubu’s administration’s financial discipline policy.
+According to Kimiebi I. Ebienfa, spokesperson for the Ministry of Foreign Affairs, the move aims to ensure judicious utilization and prudent management of funds remitted to these missions, aligning with President Bola Ahmed Tinubu’s administration’s financial‑discipline policy.

-The committee’s efforts have already led to significant progress, with over 80% of available funds cleared for payments, based on responses from missions and provided evidence.
-Furthermore, the Ministry of Foreign Affairs has engaged the Office of the Accountant General of the Federation to secure refunds for the shortfall in mission allocations in the 2024 fiscal year, resulting from foreign exchange differentials associated with the new monetary policy and exchange rate harmonization.
+The committee’s efforts have already yielded significant progress: more than 80 % of available funds have been cleared for payment, based on responses from missions and the evidence they provided.
+In addition, the Ministry of Foreign Affairs has engaged the Office of the Accountant General of the Federation to secure refunds for the shortfall in mission allocations for the 2024 fiscal year, which arose from foreign‑exchange differentials linked to the new monetary policy and exchange‑rate harmonisation.

-The Ministry of Foreign Affairs’ efforts to tackle the financial challenges facing the country’s foreign missions are crucial to maintaining Nigeria’s diplomatic influence and promoting its interests abroad.
-As the committee continues its work, it is essential to monitor progress and address any remaining challenges to ensure the long-term sustainability of Nigeria’s diplomatic missions.
-The successful management of these missions will have significant implications for the country’s international relations and its ability to engage with the global community effectively.
+The Ministry of Foreign Affairs’ efforts to tackle these financial challenges are crucial for maintaining Nigeria’s diplomatic influence and promoting its interests overseas.
+As the committee continues its work, monitoring progress and addressing any remaining obstacles will be essential to ensure the long‑term sustainability of Nigeria’s diplomatic missions.
+Successful management of these missions will have significant implications for the country’s international relations and its ability to engage effectively with the global community.

 Scroll to Top